The Fundamentals of Search Engine Friendly Design & Development

 Make it as brief as possible

-It is highly recommended that you constrict your title tag to 65-75 characters, because most search engines and social media sites do not display beyond this limit, they show ellipsis (…) to indicate that the rest has been cut off.
-If you target many keywords that could increase your ranking and user experience that could not be embedded within this limit however, you may consider going longer then.
+It is highly recommended that you constrict your title tag to 65-75 characters, because most search engines and social media sites do not display beyond this limit, instead showing ellipses (…) to indicate that the rest has been cut off.
+If you target too many keywords that could increase your ranking and user experience that could not be embedded within this limit however, you may consider going longer then.

-The more your keywords are close to the start of your Title Tag, the higher your chances of better ranking on search results.
-This means more users find your content and tend to click more.
+The closer your keywords are to the start of your Title Tag, the higher your chances of better ranking on search results.
+This means more users will find your content and tend to click more.